BaiTheBest/SAMC/README.md

 # SAMC
-Saliency-Augmented Memory Completion for Continual Learning
+This is the GitHu repo for paper "Saliency-Augmented Memory Completion for Continual Learning" published at SIAM SDM 2023.

 Our code is built upon the following repo: